 You can find the path to the DLL that the installer (or uninstaller) is looking for in your Application log.
 You can get to your Application log (at least on a Windows Server 2003 system) by going to Start – Administrative Tools – Event Viewer, and then selecting Application from the list on the left.

 Once you’re looking at the Application log, find the error message generated from the “MSI Installer” (It’s probably the most recent error there if you just encountered the error.) and bring it up.
 In the “Description” text area, you should be able to see where the installer or uninstaller was looking for the DLL file it needs.
 This is important because it will tell you how to fix it.

-The Fix for this is to give the uninstaller what it wants, and replace the deleted DLL files with ones that can be used by the install/uninstall process to edit the registry, etc. For convenience, I've uploaded a bin zip file that can be used for this purpose.
+The Fix for this is to give the uninstaller what it wants, and replace the deleted DLL files with ones that can be used by the install/uninstall process to edit the registry, etc.

 In my case above, you can see where I installed the JRE to the desktop (and then probably deleted it to remove the clutter).
 Only later, when I tried to install a new version, did it become a problem.
 So, I downloaded the above zip file, extracted it to my desktop, created a “jdk” directory and moved the “bin” folder inside it, then ran the uninstaller again.
 I got a few more errors about other files that couldn’t be found, but the uninstaller worked and I was able to install an updated version like I wanted to afterwards.

 So… the next time you install the JRE or JDK, remember that you can’t delete it by hand without problems!